wizzomafizzo/mrext/docs/remote.md

   * Includes all common media keys and hotkeys
   * Full on-screen keyboard and keypad
 * Launch cores and game shortcuts with an in-app version of the MiSTer menu
+  * Move, rename and delete anything in the menu
 * Search and launch your entire game collection
-  * Create MGL shortcuts in the menu from results
+  * Create shortcuts in the menu from results
 * Browse and launch all cores installed on your MiSTer
-* View, browse and take new screenshots
+* View, browse, download and take new screenshots
 * Control [BGM](https://github.com/wizzomafizzo/MiSTer_BGM) music playback
 * Browse and activate wallpapers
+* Launch scripts from the Scripts menu
 * Change all MiSTer.ini file settings
   * Set the current active .ini file
   * Set hostname and MAC address settings
 * Auto-discover and connect to other MiSTers on your network running Remote
+* Quickly view system information (disk usage, network settings, last update, etc.)

 ## Install